mdinger/rust-by-example/examples/generics/assoc_types/the_solution/input.md

-Associated types moves the contained types locally into the trait to be called *output* types.
+Associated types moves the internal types locally into the trait to be called *output* types.
 This shields future users of the trait from the substantial boilerplate previously required.
 For example: